batmanscode/Talk2Book/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Use this to see how embeddings or create your own for another book!
+Use this to see how embeddings for '1984' were made or create your own for another book!

 ## Limitations
 This can't yet do summaries or continue a conversaion; each question gets a single answer.
 Contributions for these are very welcome!